Silver Dust: Consecration — Lullabies (2022-present)

 On April 29, 2022, Silver Dust released their fourth album, Lullabies.
 It reached the 8th position on the Metal Rock Charts in Germany.
-Throughout the year, Silver Dust performed at several renowned festivals across Europe, sharing the stage with notable bands such as KISS, Avatar, Scorpions, Sabaton, Powerwolf, Helloween, and Europe, among others.
+Throughout the year, Silver Dust performed at several festivals across Europe, sharing the stage with bands such as Kiss, Avatar, Scorpions, Sabaton, Powerwolf, Helloween, and Europe.
 The band's performances at Paléo Festival, Rock Imperium Festival, and Riverside Festival were highly acclaimed and well-received.

 At the beginning of 2023, Silver Dust was invited to join the Swedish band Soen on a European tour as a special guest.
-Additionally, this year marked another milestone for the band as they performed at the Summerside Festival alongside renowned acts such as Hollywood Vampires (featuring Alice Cooper, Johnny Depp, and Joe Perry) and Volbeat.
+Additionally, this year marked another milestone for the band as they performed at the Summerside Festival alongside acts such as Hollywood Vampires (featuring Alice Cooper, Johnny Depp, and Joe Perry) and Volbeat.

-In July 2024, the band announced the departure of their drummer Magma, who left the band for professional reasons.
+In July 2024, the band announced departure of their drummer Magma, who left the band for professional reasons.
 Drummer Mr. Killjoy, a former member of the group from 2014 to 2018, rejoined temporarily to fulfill scheduled performances, including headlining Hellfest Le Off, while the band searched for a new drummer.

-On January 21, 2025, Silver Dust officially announced the return of Mr. Killjoy as their drummer, along with the release of a new album set for April 4, 2025.
+On January 21, 2025, Silver Dust announced the return of Mr. Killjoy as their drummer, along with the release of a new album set for April 4, 2025.